Mik-TF/mik-tf.github.io/src/TF_User_Guide/TF_Connect/TF_Connect.md

 ![farming_tf_wallet_17](./img/farming_tf_wallet_17.png)

-We will now see where the Stellar and the TF Chain Addresses and Secrets are to be found.
+We will now see where the Stellar and the TFChain Addresses and Secrets are to be found.
 We will also change the wallet name.
 To do so, click on the *circled i* at the bottom right of the screen.

 ![farming_tf_wallet_18](./img/farming_tf_wallet_18.png)